exercism/python/concepts/basics/about.md

 The `def` keyword begins a [function definition][function definition].
 Each function can have zero or more formal [parameters][parameters] in `()` parenthesis, followed by a `:` colon.
-Statements for the _body_ of the function begin on the line following `def` and must be _indented in a block_.
+Statements for the _body_ of the function begin on the line following `def` and must be _indented in a block_:

 ```python